Fork me on GitHub

 The tsh db connect command executes an appropriate database client for the database you're connecting to.

-In TLS routing mode, tsh starts a local proxy which database client connection is tunneled through.
-The local proxy uses one of teleport-postgres, teleport-mysql or teleport-mongodb ALPN values depending on the database.
+In TLS routing mode, tsh starts a local proxy which database client connections are tunneled through.
+The local proxy uses ALPN values like teleport-mysql depending on the database.
 The proxy is shut down when the database session ends.

 Native and GUI clients